plow-technologies/node-manager/README.md

 Node manager is a webserver with background processes designed help monitor node health.
 Simple commands let the user control lots of different types of processes.

-node-managers talk to each other to provide redundant monitoring of processes.
+* node-managers talk to each other to provide redundant monitoring of processes.

+* everything in node-manager is designed to be simple and reliable.
+  * Disk IO is simple acid state
+  * All messages are JSON

 ## Usage